 The Chinese Belt and Road Initiative (BRI) acts as a cornerstone for China’s growing importance in the Middle East by strengthening investment and commercial ties.
 China’s interests in this region are determined by its prime need for energy imports.
 It is the biggest trading partner of various states in the Middle East due to the large figure of energy imports.

 Moreover, China, through BRI, also appears as a tremendous investor in infrastructure and construction.
-Chinese diplomacy is the fundamental factor for increasing economic activity in the Middle East.
-During the last decade, many partnership agreements have been signed among China and 13 Middle Eastern states for different purposes (Alterman, 2011).
+Chinese diplomacy is the fundamental factor in the increasing economic activity in the Middle East.
+During the last decade, many partnership agreements have been signed between China and 13 Middle Eastern states for different purposes (Alterman, 2011).

 Contrary to the Middle East, America’s focus on its new global rivalry with Beijing has dramatically elevated in recent years.
 The trade war between the Trump administration and Beijing and the war of words regarding Beijing’s control of the COVID-19 pandemic are contributing factors to this approach.
 Irrespective of the leading party in the US, the probability of growing tensions between these two global powers is high in the future (Huggard, 2020).